Using the Intralace System during or post Chemotherapy treatment

 Your hair loss will continue throughout your treatment and up to a few weeks afterwards.
 Whether your hair thins or you become completely bald will depend on your treatment.

 It may take several weeks after treatment for your hair to recover and begin growing again.
 When your hair starts to grow back, it will probably be slightly different from the hair you lost.
 But the difference is usually temporary.
-Your new hair might have a different texture or colour.
+Your new hair might have a different texture or color.
 It might be curlier than it was before, or it could be gray until the cells that control the pigment in your hair begin functioning again.

 Chemotherapy and hair loss: Can hair loss be prevented?